SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

     --> println("The dictionary of airports contains \(airports.count) items.")
     <-- The dictionary of airports contains 2 items.

+..
+TODO: see the note for Array about setting count to a new value.
+   If it turns out that Array is indeed meant to have a settable count property, I should change the wording of the paragraph here to avoid making it sound as if Dictionary's count property is read-only, like array's.

 New items can be added to the dictionary by calling its ``add()`` method and passing in a new key and value of the correct types: